Dinawan Energy Hub

 PLANNING & CONSULTATION

 The proposed Dinawan Energy Hub is considered State Significant Development under NSW planning legislation.
-The NSW Department of Planning and Environment (DPE) will assess the development application documents and the consent authority will be the Minister for Planning or the Independent Planning Commission.
+The NSW Department of Planning, Housing and Infrastructure (DPHI) will assess the development application documents and the consent authority will be the Minister for Planning or the Independent Planning Commission.

-Scoping Reports for the wind farm and for the solar farm were lodged with the DPE in November 2022.
+Scoping Reports for the Dinawan Solar Farm and for the Dinawan Wind Farm were lodged with the DPHI in November 2022.
 The Scoping Reports outline the proposed project in more detail and identify important issues that will require further assessment, consultation and technical studies.
-The DPE issued its requirements, known as Secretary’s Environmental Assessment Requirements (SEARs) on 14 December 2022.
-These documents can be viewed on the DPE Major Projects website by searching for "Dinawan".
+The DPHI issued its requirements, known as Secretary’s Environmental Assessment Requirements (SEARs) on 14 December 2022.
+The SEARs are addressed in a comprehensive Environmental Impact Statement (EIS) for each project.
+These documents can be viewed on the DPHI Major Projects website by searching for "Dinawan Solar Farm" and "Dinawan Wind Farm".

 Formal NSW planning process